tanujveera/ToDo_Flask/README.md

 # FlaskIntroduction

-This repo has been updated to work with `Python v3.8` and up.
+This repo has been works with `Python v3.8` and up.

 ### How To Run
 1. Install `virtualenv`: